-Insert the seat belt latch plate into the buckle, then pull the belt to ensure it is properly fastened.
+To fasten the seat belt, insert the seat belt latch plate into the buckle, then pull the belt to ensure it is properly fastened.

-To lock: adjust the seat belt tightly against your body and raise or move the lap belt upward.
+Adjust the seat belt tightly against your body by pulling the shoulder belt upwards.

 Wear seat belt properly.
+Make sure it remains securely fastened and tightened against the body.
 Make sure it is not twisted or defective.